 What's the most common reason artists fail to build from zero?

 Inconsistency.
 They post for 2 weeks, see modest results, lose motivation, go quiet for a month, restart, repeat.
 Each restart essentially resets the algorithm learning.
-The artists who build from zero to something real are almost always the ones who found a way to stay consistent — usually by automating the repetitive parts.
+The artists who build from zero to something real are almost always the ones who found a way to stay consistent — usually by handing the repetitive parts to someone else and paying for them per release.